AlessandroPoggiali/Autosymmetry-Test/README.md

 ## Installation

-You must have CUDD (https://github.com/ivmai/cudd) and ABC-Berkeley (https://github.com/berkeley-abc/abc) libraries installed on your system.
+You must have CUDD (https://github.com/ivmai/cudd) library installed on your system.

+You must also download the ABC-Berkeley (https://github.com/berkeley-abc/abc) library and copy the file 'libabc.a' in the project main folder.

 ## Compile